MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 1. Compile and load your rhproxy node using `ACPITABL.dat`
 1. Verify that the `rhproxy` device node exists
 1. Verify that `rhproxy` is loading and starting
-1. Verify that the expected devices are exposed to usermode
+1. Verify that the expected devices are exposed to user mode
 1. Verify that you can interact with each device from the command line
 1. Verify that you can interact with each device from a UWP app
 1. Run HLK tests

 ### Verify controller drivers

-Since rhproxy exposes other devices on the system to usermode, it only works if those devices are already working.
+Since rhproxy exposes other devices on the system to user mode, it only works if those devices are already working.
 The first step is to verify that those devices - the I2C, SPI, GPIO controllers you wish to expose - are already working.

 At the command prompt, run